ArthurClemens/glissando/packages/glissando-helpers/README.md

 ## Size

-388 B with all dependencies, minified and gzipped
+0.5 Kb with all dependencies, minified and gzipped